capellb1/CMU_HCII_REU/README.md

 	AnkleLeft
 	FootLeft

  In the experiment, the team specifically explored the use of several tools in order to determine the best possible performance for a task detector and classifier:

- Uniformed Refinement: Predefining the joints to include
+ -Uniformed Refinement: Predefining the joints to include

- Tailored Refinement: Dynamically choosing the joints to use by examining the activity of each joint
+ -Tailored Refinement: Dynamically choosing the joints to use by examining the activity of each joint

- Transformed Features: The input data can be toggled between the natural data (Position) and any combination of synthetic						 calculated features (Position, Task, Velocity) for each joint.
+ -Transformed Features: The input data can be toggled between the natural data (Position) and any combination of synthetic						 calculated features (Position, Task, Velocity) for each joint.

- Downsampling (50%)
+ -Downsampling (50%)

- Dynamic Scope Definition: Change what portion of the activity the model is evaluating based on characterestics taken from the frame by frame analysis
+ -Dynamic Scope Definition: Change what portion of the activity the model is evaluating based on characterestics taken from the frame by frame analysis

 Many flags might not be used in every file, they were included for consistency between the multiple training files: